 Let them choose which part they will.

-Seems like a difficult riddle, no?
-Should we all throw in the towels and become Calvinists?
+Should we all throw in the towel and become Calvinists?

 Not so fast.

 Owen makes two enormous assumptions, neither of which I accept.